sonalikaaaaa/sign-language-translator/README.md

-Here is your **fully corrected and updated README**, with all fixes you requested:

-### ✔ data.yaml is the main config (not datasets/)

-### ✔ Model trained on 6 ISL gestures, not alphabets

-### ✔ Added MongoDB integration, signup/login, OTP, forgot password features

-### ✔ Clean, professional, accurate wording

----

 # 🧠 Sign Language Translator

 A real-time **Indian Sign Language (ISL) gesture detection system** built using **YOLOv11**, **OpenCV**, **MediaPipe**, and **Flask**.